Distance: 16 miles

 We began to ascend as we walked up a lush, green hillside.

 The elevation gain revealed lovely views of Hawswater, the first of many lakes that we would encounter in this gorgeous part of England.

 The trail up to High Street was a long, steady climb, but quite doable with spectacular scenery to enjoy along the way.
 Taking a breather at the top, we could see multiple mountain ranges in the Lake District.

 Nestled in this high country, attractive Angle Tarn was a good place to stop for a rest.

 As we turned toward Patterdale, the trail began an easy descent along rather steep hills.

 Ullswater, Patterdale and Glenridding appeared like jewels at the base of the mountain as we made our way over a rocky path.

 When we arrived in Patterdale, the green grass, the flowers, the lake, and stone cottages together created quite a lovely scene.
-We headed to the Patterdale Hotel for cold drinks and ice cream where we could sit out on the lawn and relax.
+We headed to the Patterdale Hotel for cold drinks and ice cream, which we took out to their lawn for a well-deserved rest.

 Jean and my mother rejoined us as Deb, Hannah, Kait and I checked into the appealing Old Waterview B&B. Our host, Ian, was most hospitable and helpful.